nosas/blog/keras_tuner_tensorboard/article.md

 #### Tuning process search times

-On a GPU, 100 trials of `RandomSearch` with the search space above takes roughly 45 minutes.
+On a GPU, 100 trials of `RandomSearch` takes roughly 45 minutes with the search space above.
 The search would take even longer if done on a CPU.

 We can reduce the search time by constraining the search space, reducing the number of trials, decreasing the number of epochs, and/or reducing the executions per trial.
 Alternatively, we could pick a more efficient algorithm, such as `Hyperband` or `BayesianOptimization`.

-Search times are also dependent on the size of the model - filters in the Conv2D layers or pooling sizes in MaxPooling2D layers.
+Search times are also dependent on the size of the model - large filters in the Conv2D layers or small pooling sizes in MaxPooling2D layers result in larger models and slower training times.
 That's why it's important to define the search space with meaningful values; if the values are needlessly large, the search will be inefficient with regard to time and computation.

 ### Tuning process results